krai/axs2stg/text_to_image_using_loadgen/README.md

 * `num_gpus=8` - Number of GPUs to use
 * `axs_device_id=0+1+2+3+4+5+6+7` - GPU device IDs

-See below example commands for the Server/Offline scenarios and under the Accuracy/Performance/Compliance modes.
+See below commands for the Server/Offline scenarios and under the Accuracy/Performance/Compliance modes (adapted from [actual commands](https://github.com/mlcommons/inference_results_v5.1/tree/main/closed/The_Stage/measurements/h100_x8/stable-diffusion-xl) used for the v5.1 submissions).

-See actual commands used for the v5.1 submissions under the corresponding subdirectories of `closed/The_Stage/measurements/`.

 #### Offline